weilheim/Course-Description-Computer-Science/README.md

 It also investigate basic sorting algorithms and analysis their computational complexity, such as Quicksort, Merge sort and Insertion sort.

-Computational Methods (2014-2015 Semester 2) 2 credits
+Computational Methods (2014-2015 Semester2) 2 credits

 This courses aims to provide an in-depth understanding of computational complexity and help students master methods used to estimate computational complexity of large-scale softwares.